 3. Cottage Cheese Can Be High in Fat

-While this may not seem like a lot, it can quickly add up if you are consuming it often and are not aware of these calories.
+While this may not seem like a lot, it can quickly add up if you consume it often and are unaware of these calories.

 Does Cottage Cheese Help Muscle Growth?

 It’s important to remember that no food alone will lead to muscle growth.
 It is instead a sufficient training stimulus that is the number one factor.